Marvell Technology, Inc. (NASDAQ:MRVL) Shares Sold by Rothschild Investment Corp IL

-Rothschild Investment Corp IL decreased its position in Marvell Technology, Inc. (NASDAQ:MRVL – Get Rating) by 3.2% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 28,461 shares of the semiconductor company’s stock after selling 935 shares during the quarter.
-Rothschild Investment Corp IL’s holdings in Marvell Technology were worth $1,221,000 as of its most recent filing with the Securities and Exchange Commission.
+Rothschild Investment Corp IL trimmed its holdings in shares of Marvell Technology, Inc. (NASDAQ:MRVL – Get Rating) by 3.2% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 28,461 shares of the semiconductor company’s stock after selling 935 shares during the period.
+Rothschild Investment Corp IL’s holdings in Marvell Technology were worth $1,221,000 at the end of the most recent reporting period.

 Marvell Technology Stock Up 3.9 %